ligerfotis/pytorch_tutorial/README.md

     * Understanding Autograd
     * Using Autograd in PyTorch

 II.
-Building Neural Networks in PyTorch
+Building & Training Neural Networks in PyTorch

-* Neural Network Basics
-    * Brief Recap of the Perceptron and the Multilayer Perceptron (MLP)
-    * Neural Network Architecture in PyTorch
 * Defining a Neural Network in PyTorch
     * Layers and Activation Functions
     * Constructing the Forward Pass
-* Using Predefined Networks in torchvision.models
-* Customizing Predefined Networks

-III.
-Training Neural Networks in PyTorch
+* Training Neural Networks
+    * Preparing the Dataset
+    * Preparing the Model
+    * Training the Model
+    * Evaluating the Model
 * Defining a Loss Function
 * Backpropagation and Optimizers in PyTorch
 * Setting up a Training Loop
-* Implementing Validation and Early Stopping

-V. Practical PyTorch Applications
+III.
+Practical PyTorch Applications

 * Image Classification with a Fully-Connected Network (FCN)
 * GPU Acceleration with PyTorch and CUDA